 Crystal Delivery covers all the basics except for providing command line options.
 It’s scheduling engine includes exclusions for Business days and holidays and also includes relative date calculations.
 But at this price you shouldn’t expect a team of support technicians waiting to help you if something goes wrong.
 If you need support there is an internet forum where users share ideas and suggest solutions.

 This is a combined viewer/scheduler.
-It is available for free (without support) as Logicity.
-The paid version is called Logicity Pro includes some added features and support.
-It cover all the basics except with one exception.
-It does not have its own scheduling engine, but uses the Windows Task Scheduler instead.
+The main version is called Logicity Pro.
+It covers all the basics except with one exception.
+It does not have its own scheduling interface.
+You schedule tasks in the Windows Task Scheduler.
 It has added features like running multiple reports in one schedule, sending reports to multiple destinations and encrypting the exported files.
 And because Logicity is also a viewer, the user can run reports on demand and interact with them in preview mode without having CR installed.

 Logicity also has a workaround that can accomplish a burst in some cases.
 But the page makes it clear that this isn’t a supported feature and takes some manual steps.